+Employees hired before July 1, 2014.
 The ORP is a "defined contribution" retirement plan, which means that the amount of any future benefit will be determined by the member's account balance.
 Employer contributions are credited to each ORP member's account during service to a Tennessee higher education institution.
 The employer contributes 10% of gross salary covered by Social Security and 11% of salary in excess of the Social Security Wage Base.
 Effective July 1, 1981, the retirement system became noncontributory for state employees, including employees of the University of Tennessee and the Tennessee Board of Regents.
 Employees may not make any type of contributions (salary reduction, voluntary, before-tax, after-tax, etc.) to the Tennessee Optional Retirement Program at any time.
 Higher education employees who wish to set aside supplemental retirement savings on a before-tax basis may make salary reduction contributions to a 403(b) plan or to the state's 401(k) plan or 457 plan.

 An ORP member may direct employer contributions made on his behalf to one or more of the companies designated to provide annuity contracts under the state's ORP.
 There are currently three companies under contract with the state to provide annuities for the program: ING, TIAA-CREF, and AIG-VALIC.
 Once funds are on deposit with a designated company, the member may move those funds among the different investment options offered under that company's annuity contract, subject to the restrictions of the contract.
 Internal transfers may be authorized in writing or by telephone.